RWTH-E3D/ressourcenwaechter/README.md

 - **Autonomous system**

-  On-device graphical user interface providing real-time visualization, intuitive interaction, and immediate feedback without requiring an external computer or internet connection.
+  On-device GUI providing real-time visualization, intuitive interaction, and immediate feedback without requiring an external computer or internet connection.
 All data are stored locally on a microSD card.

 - **Behavior-oriented feedback system**